jihoonkim888/jihoonkim888.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This website is a work in progress.
-Please check back later!

 I am a PhD student of [Smart Design Lab](http://www.smartdesignlab.org/index.html) at KAIST.
 I'm interested in Generative Design, Manufacturing, and Text-to-3D.
 My research aim is to reduce the gap between generative design and manufacturing in the field of engineering.